Kalaiz/ANU-GPA/README.md

 ## App Overview

-_Our user friendly app is for the ANU college going student who can not only calculate his/her GPA but can also write the desired GPA and can get the result of how ._
+_Our user friendly app is for the ANU college going student who can not only calculate his/her GPA but can also write the desired_
+_GPA and can print the result of how much he or she has to get in the each subjects left to acquire the desired GPA.
+Our app motive is_
+_to make easier student life easier by calculating the GPA and can help him getting his desired GPA fulfilled.
+So, we also have_
+_settings in our app in which user can not only give the feedback fo the app but also can see his history and moreover, he or she_
+_can update his or her GPA.
+For privacy purposes, he or she can lock his/her app using password button.
+This gives the overview_
+_of our app._

 ## Design Documentation
 + [Design Summary](../Resources/DesignSummary.md)